Reuben Singh

-Reuben Singh (born 20 September 1976) is a British entrepreneur and CEO of contact centre company alldayPA and private equity firm Isher Capital.
+Reuben Singh (born 20 September 1976) is a British businessman, and the CEO of contact centre company alldayPA and private equity firm Isher Capital.
 He rose to prominence in the mid-1990s for his Miss Attitude retail chain.
-He has held many public appointments and was invited by the then Prime Minister Tony Blair to serve on a government advisory panel on small businesses and on the Competitiveness Council.
+He has held many public appointments and was invited by the then Prime Minister Tony Blair to serve on a government advisory panel on small businesses, and on the Competitiveness Council.